NORDUGRID-MEMO-3

 openssl x509 -noout -text -in usercert.pem

-Convert your certificate from pem (Grid) format to pkcs12 (Web browsers certificate format):
+Convert your certificate from pem (Grid) format to pkcs12 (Web browsers certificate format, use any name you like):

 Convert your certificate from pkcs12 (Web browsers certificate format) to pem (Grid) format: